vuejs/eslint-plugin-vue/docs/rules/match-component-file-name.md

 # require component name property to match its file name (vue/match-component-file-name)

-- :gear: This rule is included in `"plugin:vue/recommended"`.

-You can choose which file extension this rule should verify the component's name:
+You can define an array of file extensions this rule should verify for the component's name.

-- `.jsx` (**default**): `jsx`
-- `.jsx` and `.vue`: `both`

 By default this rule will only verify components in a file with a `.jsx` extension.
-Files with `.vue` extension uses their resgistered name by default.
-The only use case where you need to specify a name for your component in a `.vue` file is when implementing recursive components.

-The option to verify both files extensions is added to increase consistency in projects where its style guide requires every component to have a `name` property, although, as stated above it is unnecessary.

 ## :book: Rule Details